 Six months before graduating SUNY @ Farmingdale, I received a generous employment offer to work for a large, industrial electronics manufacturer, Hazeltine Corporation.
 I accepted the offer, and went to work soon after graduating from SUNY Farmingdale, as a computer terminal electronics technician in Hazeltine’s commercial products division.

 In two short years, I graduated from working on the factory production floor to working in an office space.
 I was now engaged supporting the product engineering design team, providing computer terminal customers with technical support, and developing educational programs for customers that maintained their own Hazeltine computer terminal equipment.

 At the time, I didn’t realize that I had begun my career as a professional technical analyst, engineering consultant, instructional designer, and trainer.

 After a few years of employment with Hazeltine Corp, the entrepreneurial bug bit me.
-Earning a salary with benefits, and engaged in a bachelors of computer science course of study, I decided to open a computer consulting business to serve small businesses and large business enterprises that were local to the community where I worked and lived.
+Earning a salary with benefits and engaged in a Bachelor of Computer Science Course of study, I decided to open a computer consulting business to serve small businesses and large business enterprises that were local to the community where I worked and lived.